carstenbauer/TrebstRegistry/README.md

 ## Example package

-An example package with [Code Integration (CI)](https://github.com/crstnbr/TestPackage2.jl/tree/master/.github/workflows/CI.yaml), [CompatHelper.jl](https://github.com/crstnbr/TestPackage2.jl/tree/master/.github/workflows/CompatHelper.yml), and [TagBot](https://github.com/crstnbr/TestPackage2.jl/tree/master/.github/workflows/TagBot.yml) set up to work with this custom registry can be found [here](http://github.com/crstnbr/TestPackage2.jl).
+An example package with [Continuous Integration (CI)](https://github.com/crstnbr/TestPackage2.jl/tree/master/.github/workflows/CI.yaml), [CompatHelper.jl](https://github.com/crstnbr/TestPackage2.jl/tree/master/.github/workflows/CompatHelper.yml), and [TagBot](https://github.com/crstnbr/TestPackage2.jl/tree/master/.github/workflows/TagBot.yml) set up to work with this custom registry can be found [here](http://github.com/crstnbr/TestPackage2.jl).

 #### What is CI?

-CI will run your tests, as specified in your package's `test/runtests.jl` file, whenever you make changes to your package.
+[Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will run your tests, as specified in your package's `test/runtests.jl` file, whenever you make changes to your package.
 This way, you will be able to identify (unintentionally) breaking changes etc.

 #### What is CompatHelper?